 - Apple Specs for PowerBook Duo 210

-- Apple Computer will consider this computer obsolete as of July 16, 2001 in the United States and July 23, 2001 in Canada.
+- Apple Computer considers this computer obsolete as of July 16, 2001 in the United States and July 23, 2001 in Canada.
 As of that date, service parts and documentation will no longer be available from Apple.

 - Modem port limited to 57.6 kbps (printer port may be faster); use of a 56k modem on the modem port may limit throughput.
 See 56k modem page.